 Supply Chain is becoming increasingly complex and unpredictable.
 From raw materials for manufacturing to food supply chains, the journey from source to production to delivery to consumers is marred with inefficiencies, manual processes, shortages, recalls, counterfeits, and scandals.
-The COVID-19 pandemic has made matters worse, as we witnessed numerous deficiencies in food, medical equipment, and even manufacturing components across the globe.
+How can low code no code revolutionise supply chain issues?

 How important is Supply Chain?
 Consider this.
 About 40% of the food production is wasted in the supply chain!
 That is just the food industry.
 All industries and large discrete or process manufacturing organizations rely on efficiencies in their supply chain.

 Supply Chains involve multiple suppliers and multiple levels of supply provisioning: from the raw materials to components to OEM to warehousing to distribution to manufactured goods for the consumers.
 Every participant needs to have confidence in the consistent flow of information and its security and reliability.
 Supply chains are at their core value chains.
 A value chain is as trustworthy as its weakest link.

 Complex manufacturing organizations face challenges in siloed information about their suppliers, error-prone communications, broken logistics tracking, and the inability to monitor potential adverse events that impact the performance and responsiveness of the supply chain.
 In all this, manufacturers often operate on missing and even erroneous information affecting their product lines.